NVIDIA/workbench-example-mistral-finetune/README.md

 # NVIDIA AI Workbench: Introduction
 This is an [NVIDIA AI Workbench](https://developer.nvidia.com/blog/develop-and-deploy-scalable-generative-ai-models-seamlessly-with-nvidia-ai-workbench/) example Project that demonstrates how to fine-tune a Mistral 7B large language model on a custom code instructions dataset using the QLoRA PEFT method.
-Users in the [AI Workbench Early Access Program](https://developer.nvidia.com/ai-workbench-early-access) can get up and running with this Project in minutes.
+Users in the [AI Workbench Beta Program](https://developer.nvidia.com/ai-workbench-beta) can get up and running with this Project in minutes.

 Have questions?
 Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-mistral-finetune/278376/1).